- Custom SaaS App Development

 VERTICAL SAAS | HORIZONTAL SAAS |

 Focuses on targeted vertical.
-The niche is already specified. | Focuses on various industries. |
+The niche is already specified | Covers a wide range of industries |

-Focuses on industry requirements. | Focuses on software categories. |
+Focuses on industry requirements | Focuses on software categories |

-Competition is moderate. | Stiff competition. |
+Competition is moderate | Stiff competition |

-Complicated and difficult to maintain | Easy to use and maintain. |
+Complicated and difficult to maintain | Easy to use and maintain |

-Quickly adapts to changing trends and needs of the industry. | Takes time to adapt to specific industry needs. |
+Quickly adapts to changing trends and needs of the industry | Takes time to adapt to specific industry needs |

-Higher chance for conversions due to a small audience base. | Takes time to convert due to a large audience base. |
+Higher chance for conversions due to a small audience base | Takes time to convert due to a large audience base |

 An Overview of SaaS Tenancy Models